Palmer Memorial Hospital

 Sir Charles Palmer is buried at Easington Parish Church, North Yorkshire.
 As and when I come across more info, I will update this short history of a mighty shipbuilding company and the workforce that went with it.

-Because I had an embedded link to a Youtube video on this page that contained some copyrighted content, the short-sighted WMG (Warner Music Group) have blocked my, and all embedded links for this particular video on websites.
+because I had an embedded link to a Youtube video on this page that contained some copyrighted content, the short-sighted WMG (Warner Music Group) has blocked me, and all embedded links for this particular video on websites.

 If you would still like to watch the video the following Youtube link will open a new page where you can watch the video without fear of it being blocked by Big Brother.
 It will take you on a journey of The Jarrow Marchers in stills and video, The background song: The Jarrow Song … Singer Alan Price.
 At the time not my cup of tea but someone made him famous.

 Next Page John-bowes-steam-ship